 I will start with the Barcelona Secret Food Tour for two reasons.
-First, because the tour is simply awesome and second because of thanks to the tour guide, I found out about some of the others Barcelona’s best kept secrets.
+First, because the tour is simply awesome and second because thanks to the tour guide, I found out about some of the others Barcelona’s best-kept secrets.

 Because the tour is fantastic because the food is amazing because you’re learning many things about the city on the way because you’re having a great time and because the guide is very passionate about what he does hence he’s doing a wonderful job.